goatcorp/SamplePlugin/README.md

 ### Reconfiguring for your own uses

-Basically, just replace all references to `SamplePlugin` in all of the files and filenames with your desired name, then start building the plugin of your dreams.
+Replace all references to `SamplePlugin` in all the files and filenames with your desired name, then start building the plugin of your dreams.
 You'll figure it out 😁

 Dalamud will load the JSON file (by default, `SamplePlugin/SamplePlugin.json`) next to your DLL and use it for metadata, including the description for your plugin in the Plugin Installer.
 Make sure to update this with information relevant to _your_ plugin!